Posted on Dec 01, 2017 in Land and Rural Business by Lesley Mearns

 Like the LDT, the MLDT retains the same 2 stage notice procedure for termination.
 The key difference for an MLDT is that if an MLDT is not terminated, it will continue for another seven years, on a continuous cycle.
 This differs from an LDT, which only continues for three years, then a further three years and then 10 years.

-Moira Johnston is a solicitor in our specialist Land & Rural Business team.
-If you have any question about farm and land tenancy agreements, or for more information, contact Moira on 0131 225 8705 or alternatively contact a member of the Land and Rural Business Team.
+Lesley Mearns is a solicitor in our specialist Land & Rural Business team.
+If you have any question about farm and land tenancy agreements, or for more information, contact Lesley on 01334 659735 or alternatively contact a member of the Land and Rural Business Team.